aricasas/BEARR/README.md

 All core features are complete.

 The following bonus features have also been implemented:
-- Handling sequential flooding with 2Q algorithm
+- Handling sequential flooding (with 2Q algorithm)
 - Dostoevsky
 - Using a min-heap for Dostoevsky
 - Monkey

+We also have the following additional features:
+- Support for concurrent gets and scans from several threads
 - Write Ahead Logging

-In addition, our implementation can handle concurrent gets and scans from several threads.

 The public interface is fully tested, including an integration test that performs a large number of random database operations, comparing against a HashMap oracle.